 Laity Lodge Youth Camp is a coed, interdenominational Christian youth camp focusing on spontaneity, fun, and relationships to show kids the best two weeks of their lives, while sharing with them the Gospel message and love of Jesus Christ.
 LLYC is dedicated to providing campers with healthy fun in an emotionally safe learning environment.

-Every night at camp, we have what we call “Roundup,” or most commonly referred to by most campers as their “favorite part of the day”!
-This is a time in the evening, after dinner, when all of camp gathers together to sing, laugh, participate, worship, and listen to a relevant talk from one of our leadership staff.
-Then after Roundup, we disperse into Cabin Time.
-This is where the campers and their counselors debrief the Roundup, discuss, ask, and answer questions.
-It is an opportunity for people to open up and be vulnerable with one another, talk about struggles, concerns, confusions, etc. Every session follows a progression of topics.
-From night to night, they build on one another, and differ a bit dependent on the age group (Singing Hills vs. Echo Valley).
-What your camper is learning right now looks a little something like this:
+What We TeachEvery night we have what is called "Roundup."
+All of camp gathers to sing, laugh, participate, worship, and hear a biblically centered talk from one of our leadership staff.
+After Roundup, campers return to their cabins to discuss the talk with their counselors.
+We call this "Cabin Time."
+This time is an opportunity for people to share and be vulnerable with one another, talk about life, struggles, concerns, confusions, etc. Every session follows a progression of topics.
+From night to night, they build on one another, and differ a bit depending on the age group (Singing Hills vs. Echo Valley).

 We hope that providing you with a little more detail in what is being discussed, talked about, and taught might give you opportunities to build on this foundation with your campers this coming year.
-It may even give you ideas on what questions to ask, concepts to discuss, and truths to be explored more deeply.
+It may even give you ideas on what questions to ask, concepts to discuss, and truths to explore more deeply.